 4 reasons to cut traditional application as a microservice application

-- Independence modules so that each can scale at their own space
+- Using independent modules so that each can scale at their own space

-- Possibility to use of different technologies in the same application for example, in the same application, it can exist the RESTful API service developed both in node.js and in .NET web API.
+- Possibility to use of different technologies in the same application.
+A great example is it is possible to call RESTful API service developed both in node.js and in .NET web API in the same application.

 - Easily managed the conflict of dependencies.

-Caption: the difference between the application in monolithic architecture from microservices from https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-overview-microservices
+Caption: the difference between the application designing with monolithic architecture from microservices from https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-overview-microservices